 Alexa knows she’s not the only assistant in town, but she doesn’t want to openly discuss her competitors.
 Ask her whether she knows Siri, Cortana, or Google Home and she’ll coyly respond:

 Oddly, if you ask her about Google Now, she’ll give a standard definition answer.
-Maybe she only chooses to ignore inquiries about direct smart speaker competitors.
+Maybe she only chooses to ignore inquiries about other smart speakers.

 9. Is the Cake a Lie?

 2007’s wildly popular first-person puzzle game Portal has one line that’s immortalized among gamers.
-As you travel through the test chambers of Aperture Science, the robot in control, GLADoS, entices you by claiming that there will be cake when you finish the testing.
+As you travel through the test chambers of Aperture Science, the robot in control, GLADoS, entices you by promising cake when you finish the testing.

 However, you come across several dens from an escaped scientist claiming that “the cake is a lie,” warning the player that you’re not really going to receive cake at the end of all this.
 Alexa seems to take GLADoS’s side, as she’s a fan of the cake: